-Severn Trent caught our attention when they announced that they had made the decision not to furlough colleagues, nor make redundancies and committed to a 3 year pay award, in addition to paying people’s bonuses.
+Severn Trent caught our attention when they announced that they had made the decision not to furlough colleagues nor make redundancies and committed to a three-year pay award, in addition to paying people’s bonuses.

 Those are bold and engaging statements to make during a challenging time.

-In today’s blog, Director of Coaching, Zoe Lewis, caught up with Neil Morrison, HR Director at Severn Trent and asked him about their response to the impact of COVID-19 on its business.
+In this blog, Director of Coaching Zoé Lewis shares her conversation with Neil Morrison, HR Director at Severn Trent and asked him about their response to the impact of COVID-19 on its business.

 ZL: Tell us about Severn Trent’s service and the current situation with COVID-19.